 - · Knowledge, skill, experience, training, or education

 - Federal Rules of Evidence 701-706

 - Knowledge, Skills, and Experience:

-- Created commercial email servers and processing, industry analyst analyzing these mechanisms, operates email processing systems for high volumes of email, teaches, lectures, etc. in the area, POST certified trainer in these areas, admitted to testify as an expert in Federal, State, and Local Criminal and Civil digital forensics matters including related to emails, published refereed and other articles, etc.
+- POST certified trainer in these areas, admitted to testify as an expert in Federal, State, and Local Criminal and Civil digital forensics matters, published refereed and other articles on the subject, authored a book on the subject and another book closely related to it, taught at Federal Law Enforcement Training Center in this area, taught graduate classes at University of New Haven in this area, etc.

 - Education:

 - B.S., M.S., and Ph.D. in relevant field